 Dry Spell

 A dry spell is a short period, usually 4 weeks (up to 3 weeks in case of light soils), of low rainfall or no rainfall.
 Thus, consecutive 3/4 weeks after the due date for the onset of monsoon with rainfall less than 50% of the normal in each of the weeks is defined as a dry spell.
-The weekly rainfall data of each block was analysed to calculate the number of dry spell occurred in the respective month.
+The weekly rainfall data of each block was analysed to calculate the number of dry spells occurred in the respective month.

 Percentage of rainfall= Observed rainfallNormal rainfall× 100

-Step 2:- Impact indicators from Agriculture based indices, Remote sensing based vegetation indices Soil moisture based indices and Hydrological indices are considered to assess the severity of drought condition in the area.
+Step 2:- Impact indicators from Agriculture-based indices, Remote sensing based vegetation indices, Soil moisture-based indices and Hydrological indices are considered to assess the severity of drought conditions in the area.

-3.2 Agriculture based indices
+3.2 Agriculture-based indices

 Crop sown area

-Drought conditions could said to be exist if the total sown area under kharif crop is less than 85% of the total normal sown area by the end of July / August, depending upon the schedule for sowing in individual states due to failure of rains or very late arrival of monsoon.
+Drought conditions could be said to exist if the total sown area under kharif crop is less than 85% of the total normal sown area by the end of July / August, depending upon the schedule for sowing in individual states due to failure of rains or very late arrival of monsoon.
 In such situations, even if rainfall revives in the subsequent months, there is a little possibility of full recovery and the agricultural production is likely to take a substantial hit.
 However, the conditions will indicate portents for drought of a ‘severe’ nature, if the area under crop falls to 75% of the normal by the end of July / August.
-The crop sown area coverage data for the month of July and August of 2018 and normal crop sown area of all the block was collected from Department of Agriculture, Agriculture Statistic of State, Odisha and its deviation of current season crop sown area from its normal sown area for the respective blocks were calculated.
+The crop sown area coverage data for the months of July and August 2018, and the normal crop sown area of all the blocks were collected from the Department of Agriculture, Agriculture Statistics of State, Odisha and its deviation of the current season crop sown area from its normal sown area for the respective blocks was calculated.

-3.3 Remote sensing based vegetation indices
+3.3 Remote sensing-based vegetation indices

 Vegetation Condition Index (VCI)

-NDVI was developed by Rouse et al. (1973) and is based on the fact that internal mesophyll structure of healthy green leaves reflects Near-infrared (NIR) radiation whereas the leaf chlorophyll and other pigments absorb a large proportion of the red visible (RED) radiation.
-The current period values of NDVI can be compared with long-term data (at last ten years) for computing Vegetation Condition Index (VCI) which compares the observed NDVI to the range of values observed for the same period in previous years.
-The VCI is expressed in percentage (%) and gives an idea where the current value is placed within the extreme value (minimum and maximum) in the historical dataset normalized to a scale of 0-100% (Table 3).
+NDVI was developed by Rouse et al. (1973) and is based on the fact that the internal mesophyll structure of healthy green leaves reflects Near-infrared (NIR) radiation, whereas the leaf chlorophyll and other pigments absorb a large proportion of the red visible (RED) radiation.
+The current period values of NDVI can be compared with long-term data (at least ten years) for computing the Vegetation Condition Index (VCI), which compares the observed NDVI to the range of values observed for the same period in previous years.
+The VCI is expressed in percentage (%) and gives an idea of where the current value is placed within the extreme value (minimum and maximum) in the historical dataset, normalised to a scale of 0-100% (Table 3).
 Lower and higher values indicate bad and good vegetation state conditions, respectively.
 VCI is computed as:

 VCI (NDVI) = NDVIcurr - NDVIminNDVImax - NDVImin × 100

-Where the subscript ‘curr’ refers to current period value, ‘min’ and ‘max’ refer to minimum and maximum values of NDVI in historical dataset for the same period and same location.
+Where the subscript ‘curr’ refers to the current period value, ‘min’ and ‘max’ refer to the minimum and maximum values of NDVI in the historical dataset for the same period and same location.

 Table 3: VCI representing different drought classes